cehteh/onsen/README.md

 because of cost left out in release builds.

-# BasicBox
+## BasicBox

 These are Boxes that may leak memory when not explicitly given back to the Pool.
 Still their use is memory safe under all circumstances.
-They offer the most efficient way to allocate memory.
+They offer the most efficient way to allocate memory, they have the same performance as `UnsafeBox`.

-# Box, Rc and Sc
+## Box, Rc and Sc

-Onsen comes with its own `Box` and `Rc`/`Weak` implementations that wrap the underlying `BasicBox` in a safe way.
+Onsen comes with its own `Box` and `Rc`/`Weak` implementations that wrap the underlying `UnsafeBox` in a safe way by keeping a reference to the associated pool around.
 A `Sc` reference counted box without weak reference support is available as well and provides an advantage for small objects where the weak count would add some weight.

-For each of these a variant that uses static global pools is available as well.
+All these boxes need pools that are shareable, either because they are reference counted or static.

 # Features